hydraulic-institute/edb/source/04_piping-materials-IV/readme.md

     -  Make sure to always *"include"* the **Group Name, Sub-Division and Sub-Division Name**.

 ## Build the tables and json file for the Friction Calculator
-1. Run the build file in the `edl/kb/friction-loss` folder:
+1. Run the friction-loss build file:
-	-  `python build-full.py`
+	-  `python kb/friction-loss/build-full.py`
-	-  This will generate the data tables in `edl/source/04_piping-materials-IV/table-data`
+	-  This will generate the data tables in `source/04_piping-materials-IV/table-data`
 		- The file names are auto-created based on the **Group Name** and then the **Sub-Division Name**:  <br/>
         `<Group Name Initials>_<First 4 letters of each of the words in the Sub-Division Name followed by '-'>.csv`
 		- Ex:  **Group:** Steel Pipe <br/>
 			**Sub-Division Name:** Welded and Seamless Wrought Steel Pipe <br/>
 			Filename generated:  `sp_weld-and-seam-wrou-stee-pipe.csv` <br/>
-	-  These tables are referenced in the *.md files in `edl/source/04_piping-materials-IV`
+	-  These tables are referenced in the *.md files in `source/04_piping-materials-IV`
     -  This build will also generate the `friction-loss-materials-full.json` file in the `generate/static` folder.
         - This file is used by the friction calculator implemented in the `source/javascript/calculators.js` file.